kionsoftware/terraform-provider-kion/docs/resources/billing_source_aws.md

 - `account_creation` (Boolean) When true, Kion is able to automatically create accounts in this billing source.
 - `billing_bucket_account_number` (String) The AWS account number of the S3 bucket holding the billing reports.
 Defaults to aws_account_number if not specified.
 - `billing_region` (String) The region of the S3 bucket holding billing reports (both CUR and DBR reports).
 - `billing_report_type` (String) The billing report type to use.
-Options: 'none' (no proprietary billing report), 'cur' (AWS Cost and Usage Report), 'dbrrt' (AWS Detailed Billing Report with Resources and Tags).
+Options: 'cur' (AWS Cost and Usage Report), 'dbrrt' (AWS Detailed Billing Report with Resources and Tags), 'focus' (FOCUS billing reports).
 - `bucket_access_role` (String) An alternate IAM role for accessing the billing buckets (optional).
 - `cur_bucket` (String) The name of the S3 bucket containing the Cost and Usage Reports.
 Required if billing_report_type is 'cur'.
 - `cur_bucket_region` (String) The region of the S3 bucket containing the Cost and Usage Reports.
 Required if billing_report_type is 'cur'.
 - `cur_name` (String) The name of the Cost and Usage Report.
 Required if billing_report_type is 'cur'.
 - `cur_prefix` (String) The report prefix for the Cost and Usage Reports.
 Required if billing_report_type is 'cur'.
+- `detailed_billing_bucket` (String) The name of the S3 bucket containing the detailed billing reports.
+Required if billing_report_type is 'dbrrt'.
 - `focus_billing_bucket_account_number` (String) The AWS account number of the S3 bucket holding the FOCUS reports.
 - `focus_billing_report_bucket` (String) The name of the S3 bucket containing the FOCUS reports.
 - `focus_billing_report_bucket_region` (String) The region of the S3 bucket containing the FOCUS reports.